4 May 2021

 Co-Head of Emerging Markets Fixed Income, Head of Asia ex Japan Fixed Income

-Andy Suen CFA, FRM
+Andy Suen, CFA, FRM

-Andy Suen CFA, FRM
+Andy Suen, CFA, FRM

-Co-Head of Asia ex-Japan Fixed Income
+Co-Head of Asia Fixed Income

 Fan Zhang, CFA